indiana-university/rivet-docs/content/components/navigation/dropdown.md

 ## When to consider something else
 Although similar to a native HTML `<select>` element, the dropdown component should not be used as a replacement inside forms.
 Use the select element instead when you need to give users a list of mutually exclusive choices while filling out a form.

-## Accessibility Requirements
+## Accessibility requirements
 {{% a11y %}}
-The dropdown uses JavaScript to fully implement WAI-ARIA authoring standards for keyboard navigation within the menu.
-Dropdowns should be toggled using an HTML `<button>` element.
+The Rivet Dropdown is built to follow the WAI-ARIA authoring standards.
+It is marked up with the appropriate ARIA attributes and uses the JavaScript included in `rivet.js` to implement the keyboard navigation and focus management required to meet the [ARIA Authoring Practices](http://w3c.github.io/aria-practices/) standards.
+If you need to create the Dropdown functionality in another framework/library like React, Angular, etc., please ensure that it meets the following accessibility requirements.

 ### Focus
 - Dropdown button and Menu options should have a visible keyboard `:focus` state